SamCStolley/Tic-tac-toe-gameCS457/README.md

 * Join: If a player joins a server succesfully, the server will send a confirmation response.
 * Move: If a player makes a valid move, the server confirms this and updates the board.
 * Win: If a players move results in a win condition, the server will send a message to both players acknowledging this.
+* Tie: If a game ends in a stalemate, the game will reset and increment the tie counter.
 * Invalid Command: If the server gets some command that doesn't align with any valid JSON it will send a response to notify the client of this and ask for another.
 * Disconnect: When a player quits, the server will recognize this and removes them from the game.